IsraelCabrera/frigate/docs/docs/security/hardware.md

 However we realize that there is a problem.
 There is still booby poop all over the yard.
 How could we miss that!
 I've been watching all day!
 My parents check the window and realize its dirty and a bit small to see the entire yard so they clean it and put a bigger one in there.
 Now there is so much more to see!
 However I now have a much bigger area to scan for movement and have to work a lot harder!
 Even my buddy Mendel has to work harder, as now the pictures have a lot more detail in them that he has to look at to see if it is our sneaky booby.

 Basically - When you increase the resolution and/or the frame rate of the stream there is now significantly more data for the CPU to parse.
 That takes additional computing power.
 The Google Coral is really good at doing object detection, but it doesn't have time to look everywhere all the time (especially when there are many windows to check).
-To balance it, Frigate uses the CPU to look for movement, then sends those frames to the Coral to do object detection.
+To balance it, Security uses the CPU to look for movement, then sends those frames to the Coral to do object detection.
 This allows the Coral to be available to a large number of cameras and not overload it.

 ## Do hwaccel args help if I am using a Coral?